 - Hot chocolate or ice cream bases

 - With granola or cereal: Pour it cold over your favorite crunchy breakfast.
+I love it with my steel-cut oats recipe.

 - Baking Substitute: Use in place of whole milk or dairy milk.